spicetify/marketplace/README.md

 # spicetify-marketplace

 Download extensions and themes directly from within [Spicetify](https://github.com/spicetify/spicetify-cli).
+Also browse custom apps, but those need to be downloaded and installed locally.
+This is a limitation of how Spicetify itself works.

 Made with [Spicetify Creator](https://github.com/spicetify/spicetify-creator)